 - Ankle Instability: This can lead to ankle sprains or ligament strains.

 Our recommendations are not medical advice.
-We urge you to visit a medical expert if your problem or injuries persist – please visit this NHS article for more information on high arches.
+We urge you to visit a medical expert if your problem or injuries persist – please see this NHS article for more information on high arches.

 Disclaimer: This guide contains affiliate links, and I earn a small commission from any sale that occurs via my links.
 This, however, does not change my opinion; I always do my best to provide the facts and suggest products that will benefit my users.
 You pay no more and no less for using these links.
 It does, however, help to sustain my blog.